Xunnamius/black-flag-extensions/README.md

 <p align="center" width="100%">
 <!-- symbiote-template-region-end -->
-A collection of declarative-first APIs for yargs and <a href="https://github.com/Xunnamius/black-flag">Black Flag</a>
+A collection of set-theoretic declarative-first APIs for yargs and <a href="https://github.com/Xunnamius/black-flag">Black Flag</a>
 <!-- symbiote-template-region-start 2 -->
 </p>